-The effects of nanomaterials depend on their size, shape and composition.
-Reliable methods are needed to determine the effects and behaviour of nanomaterials in the human body and in the environment.
+The effects of nanomaterials in living organisms depend on their size, shape and composition.
+Reliable methods are needed to determine the effects of nanomaterials in mammals and aquatic organisms as well as their behaviour in the environment.

 OECD Working Party on Manufactured Nanomaterials (WPMN)